JBenchimol/TextMiningR/README.md

 This repository contains the text data and R replication files of the paper:

-_Text Mining Methodologies with R: An Application to Central Bank Texts_ Joanthan Benchimol, Sophia Kazinnik and Yossi Saadon.
+_Text Mining Methodologies with R: An Application to Central Bank Texts_

+Jonathan Benchimol, Sophia Kazinnik and Yossi Saadon.
 Machine Learning with Applications, Elsevier, Volume 8, Number 100286, June 2022.

 For more central bank texts, visit the  [GitHub Central Bank Texts]([https://doi.org/10.1111/manc.12520](https://github.com/JBenchimol/central-bank-texts))